 Think about it.

 Just recently we helped a sales training manager at a large global life science company who was asking about the proper use of their new custom mobile sales app for their iPads.

 Leading a large sales training team, she wanted to know how her reps should best utilize their new iPads for face-to-face sales meetings.

 Good for her.
 Many companies just hand out the mobile sales tool and yell – Go!

-Using an iPad or any mobile sales tool in a sales meeting incorrectly or forgoing your tech manners can also send an important deal spiraling into trouble.
+Using an iPad for business meetings incorrectly or forgoing your tech manners can also send an important deal spiraling into trouble.
 There are right ways and wrong ways and sales reps need to engrave this in their minds.

-We built a mobile etiquette list for your mobile sales tools (in no particular order of importance).
+We built a mobile etiquette list of sales meeting tips for your mobile sales tools (in no particular order of importance).
 Use them when meeting with prospecting companies.
 These tips will help you to have more successful sales meetings and ultimately, result in more closed deals and happier clients.

 1. Use company branding anywhere you can on your mobile sales tool

 Using your company’s logo, product image or slogan as your mobile device screen background is something many sales reps don’t think to do.
 Company branding as your iPad or Android tablet background is a great segue for talking about a new product or service, and can get the conversation geared towards business.
 It looks professional too.